David-Lor/Docker-Python-Git-App/README.md

 ## Available tags

 The tags available for the image are a limited selection of tags used in the [official Python image](https://hub.docker.com/_/python/).
-The building and publishing of the images into DockerHub is performed by [this Github Actions workflow](https://github.com/David-Lor/Docker-Python-Git-App/blob/master/.github/workflows/build_test_push.yaml#L37), where the full list of supported tags is defined.
+The list of currently supported tags, used for daily builds, are available in the [tags.json](tags.json) file.
+Older images no longer supported may remain in [DockerHub](https://hub.docker.com/r/davidlor/python-git-app/tags?page=1&ordering=-last_updated).

 ## Building